reduxjs/redux-toolkit/docs/usage/immer-reducers.md

 [Immer](https://immerjs.github.io/immer/docs/introduction) is a library that simplifies the process of writing immutable update logic.

 Immer provides a function called `produce`, which accepts two arguments: your original `state`, and a callback function.
 The callback function is given a "draft" version of that state, and inside the callback, it is safe to write code that mutates the draft value.
-Immer tracks all attempts to mutate the draft value, and then replays those mutations with using their immutable equivalents to create a safe immutably updated result:
+Immer tracks all attempts to mutate the draft value and then replays those mutations using their immutable equivalents to create a safe, immutably updated result:

 ```js
 import produce from 'immer'